apache/ranger/README.txt

 Installation Host Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Argus Admin Tool Component  (argus-<version-number>-admin.tar) should be installed on a host where Policy Admin Tool web application runs on port 6080 (default).
+1. Ranger Admin Tool Component  (ranger-<version-number>-admin.tar) should be installed on a host where Policy Admin Tool web application runs on port 6080 (default).
-2. Argus User Synchronization Component (argus-<version-number>-usersync.tar) should be installed on a host to synchronize the external user/group information into Argus database via Argus Admin Tool.
+2. Ranger User Synchronization Component (ranger-<version-number>-usersync.tar) should be installed on a host to synchronize the external user/group information into Ranger database via Ranger Admin Tool.
-3. Argus Component Agents (plugin) should be installed on the component boxes:
+3. Ranger Component Agents (plugin) should be installed on the component boxes:
 	(a)  HDFS Agent needs to be installed on Name Node hosts
 	(b)  Hive Agent needs to be installed on HiveServer2 hosts
 	(c)  HBase Agent needs to be installed on both Master and Regional Server nodes.